 Another firm favourite is Big Grillie Style, located in Joshua Brooks just down the road from Whitworth Locke.
 This bar hosts many of the city's best club nights, but it's their burgers which elevate a visit to the upper echelons of greatness.
 Big Grillie have been bashing out burgers for years now, and they've become true experts at it - utilising some serious meat and cheese science to create truly spectacular (and naughty) dishes.

-If you're looking for something quick, tasty and cheap I can highly recommend the Arndale Market, located round the back of the shopping centre and home to a dazzling array of excellent eateries.
+If you're looking for something quick, tasty and cheap I can highly recommend the Arndale Food Market, located around the back of the shopping centre and home to a dazzling array of excellent eateries.
 There's authentic Mexican at Pancho's Burrito, Mediterranean at Zorba's and the best Vietnamese street food ever at Viet Shack.
 You can even grab yourself a frosty pint of local ale at the Micro Bar if you need a break from all of the shopping and eating.

 You'll also find various food and drink vendors all under one roof down at Mackie Mayor, somewhere you can easily see a few hours disappear as you eat and drink to your heart's content.